antvis/G2/docs/introduction.md

 Transform is born for data exploration because it frees us from wrestling with the intricacies of manipulating abstract data.
 By paying more attention to manipulating channels instead, we are able to explore different aspects of data more efficiently and visually.
 For example, as below, we apply groupX transform to group [interval mark](/mark-interval) by x-position channel and produce a new y-position channel storing count for each group.

-In G2, calling `mark.transform(transform)` to specify a transform for mark.
+In G2, call `mark.transform(transform)` to specify a transform for mark.

 ```js
 (() => {